dharhar/jump/README.md

 **setup:**

- Make sure it's executable, then put "alias j='. /path/to/jump.sh'" in .bashrc or wherever it will load on login or else it will only change the directory of the background shell, not your curent shell.
+ Put "alias j='. /path/to/jump.sh'" in .bashrc or else it will only change the directory of the background shell, not your curent shell.

 **usage:**